KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. found 'Magic Mirror' in file `MMM-AirbarHelper.js`: Replace it with `MagicMirror²`
 2. found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`
-3. found 'node-fetch' in file `package-lock.json`: Replace it with built-in fetch.

 ## [MMM-Airly by mstarzec386](https://github.com/mstarzec386/MMM-Airly)